 For IT systems, the technical security controls fall into three categories.
 For a complete description of these controls, see: Qumulo Security Architecture and Best Practices to Counter Malware.

 - Preventive controls are designed to prevent cybersecurity incidents

 - Detective controls detect a cybersecurity breach attempt (“event”) or successful breach (“incident”) while it is in progress, and alert cybersecurity personnel

 - Corrective controls are used after a cybersecurity incident to minimize data loss and damage to information systems and restore systems as quickly as possible

-Qumulo supports all three of these security controls with different techniques, which will be described in more detail in the next three blog posts of this series.
+Qumulo supports all three of these security controls with different techniques, which are described in the next three articles of this series linked below.

 - How to Use Qumulo’s Preventive Controls Against Malware